izmalk/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/deploy/set-up-the-environment.md

 Leveraging on standard S3 API, you can use the `aws-cli` snap client to perform operations with the S3 service, like creating buckets, uploading new content, inspecting the structure, and removing data.

-To install the AWS CLI client, use
+Install the AWS CLI client:

 ```shell
 sudo snap install aws-cli --classic
 ```

-The client can then be configured using the parameters above with
+The client can then be configured using the parameters above:

 ```shell
 aws configure set aws_access_key_id <S3_ACCESS_KEY>